dpacassi/UltimateDrupalReference/README.md

 - [Field Formatter Class](https://www.drupal.org/project/field_formatter_class) - Allows site administrators to add classes to the outer HTML wrapper for any field display, so that CSS and Javascript can target them.
 - [Iframe](https://www.drupal.org/project/iframe) - A custom field, which lets you add a complete iframe to your content types; including Src-URL, setting width and height, optionally a title above, and optionally a target attribute.
 - [Image formatter link to image style](https://www.drupal.org/project/image_formatter_link_to_image_style) - This module provides an additional formatter for image core field, to link to an image style.
+- [Image styles generator](https://www.drupal.org/project/image_styles_generator) - This module provides a drush command capable of regenerating all images with all image styles defined on the site.
 - [MaxLength](https://www.drupal.org/project/maxlength) - MaxLength allows a soft or hard character limit to be set on titles, text fields and link fields.
 A character count displays for authors, helping them write concise content.
 - [Office Hours](https://www.drupal.org/project/office_hours) - Defines a 'weekly office hours' field type, allowing you to specify when a location is open or closed.
 - [Quick Node Clone](https://www.drupal.org/project/quick_node_clone) - Quick Node Clone is meant as a way in Drupal 8 to clone nodes.
 It currently supports cloning of most field types including Inline Entity Form and Field Collection.